 The nozzle is a part of a 3d printer mainly responsible to dispatch melted filament on the print bed.
 Nozzles are not universal, and neither are interchangeable.
-Nozzle come with a different diametre and could also made of a different material.
+The nozzle comes with a different diameter and could also make of a different material.

 If you need to change the nozzle, look closely at the 3d printer’s manual about the specification.